benknight135/Alias/README.md

 # Windows Alias
-Create alias for quick use of custom programs on the command prompt in Windows
+Create aliases for quick use of custom programs on the command prompt in Windows

 ## Instructions
 ### Create batch file